-Similarly, the rate of thermal esophageal injury is in line with previous reports and temperature monitoring or esophageal deviation seem to be appropriate measures for risk reduction11.
+using the more compliant balloon.
+Future studies including more patients will have to show the optimal strategy to avoid phrenic nerve palsy.
+Similarly, the rate of thermal esophageal injury is in line with previous reports and temperature monitoring or esophageal deviation seem to be appropriate measures for risk reduction.11

 The stroke rate of 3.3% must be put into clinical context.
-One stroke occurred 7 days after the ablation at an INR of 4.1 and within 24 hours of a cardioversion, a potential risk factor for stroke12.
-The second stroke occurred in a patient with a pre-procedure CHADSVASC score of 5 in whom heparin was administered immediately after transseptal puncture and multiple catheter exchanges had been performed for a defect balloon and for PV mapping.
-No acute signs of air embolism (e.g. ST changes) were observed.
+One stroke occurred 7 days after the ablation at an INR of 4.1 and within 24 hours of a cardioversion, a potential risk factor for stroke.
+The second stroke occurred in a patient with a preprocedure CHADSVASC score of 5 in whom heparin was administered immediately after transseptal puncture and multiple catheter exchanges had been performed for a defect balloon and for PV mapping.
+No acute signs of air embolism (eg, ST changes) were observed.

 Placing ablation lesions in the close vicinity to blood, particularly when high ablation power is used, may increase the risk for balloon pinholes.
-In the current study, this was observed at a rate of 12% and is well in line with previous reports on the second generation balloon4.
-The ablation system provides various options to the operator to mitigate the risk such as placing manual lesions with reduced power and/or optimizing balloon to tissue contact by varying the balloon size.
-Users can avoid pinholes by only delivering energy into moving blood at the lowest energy setting of 5.5W.
-On the other hand, the device could benefit from two innovative features: (1) a warning system to detect excessive balloon heating or (2) a more durable balloon material.
+In the current study, this was observed at a rate of 12% and is well in line with previous reports on the second-generation balloon.4 The ablation system provides various options to the operator to mitigate the risk such as placing manual lesions with reduced power and optimizing balloon to tissue contact by varying the balloon size.
+Users can avoid pinholes by only delivering energy into moving blood at the lowest energy setting of 5.5 W. On the contrary, the device could benefit from 2 innovative features: (1) a warning system to detect excessive balloon heating or (2) a more durable balloon material.